 Or not?
-Some family members believe that, some think it’s a joke, but we do know our ancestors immigrated from an area known as Bohemia.
+That was the family joke, anyway.
+We know our ancestors immigrated from an area known as Bohemia.
 People from this region have been stereotyped as unconventional, artistic types since the middle ages.
-And that suits me just fine.
+That’s close enough for me.

 I never lost my fondness for gypsies nor for dressing up.
 When I was a theatre major at the University of Minnesota, a friend gave me my first Tarot reading.
 It was spooky in it’s lack of spookiness – completely straight-forward, yet spot on.
 I was hooked.
 I got my first Tarot deck, the Aquarian Tarot, about a month later.
 I read all kinds of books on the subject and practiced like mad.
 I enlisted everyone around me to enable my obsession: I gave readings to friends, family members, neighbors, lazy cats and house plants.
 Anything that would sit still, really.